MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 ### External

 An external layout type refers to an advanced type that's specially designed for specific reports.
 The reports and the layouts themselves are typically provided by partners, not Microsoft.
-The actual file type of the layout will vary depending on the provider.
+The actual file type of the layout varies depending on the provider.

 Learn more in [Developing a Custom Report Render](/dynamics365/business-central/dev-itpro/developer/devenv-report-custom-render).